-Finally, if you carefully compare Figures 3.10 and 3.11, you will see that the #Groups Tested curve (a rectangular hyperbola since the numerator is constant at 1,000) stays the same in both graphs.
-Changing the infection rate shifts down the $E[\#Pos \ Group \ Tests]$ relationship and this brings down and alters the shape of the $E[\#Total \ Tests]$ curve.
+Finally, if you carefully compare Figures 1 and 2, you will see that the #Groups Tested curve (it is a rectangular hyperbola since the numerator is constant at 1,000) stays the same in both graphs.
+Changing the infection rate shifts down the $E[\#Pos\ Group\ Tests]$ relationship and this brings down and alters the shape of the $E[\#Total\ Tests]$ curve.

-Comparative statics analysis shows that pooled testing is more effective when the infection rate falls.
+This comparative statics analysis has shown that pooled testing is more effective when the infection rate falls.
 A lower infection rate means we can have bigger groups and yet they may still have no infected individuals in them.

-Takeaways
+5 Takeaways